MySQL Database Hosting: Service Guide

 - Providing application administration and end users customer support.

 - Request Hosting Services (new customers): Units must go through an onboarding process in order to use the service.
-To get started, the local IT or business unit director should contact the Service Owner for Hosting Services.
+To get started, the local IT or business unit director should contact the Service Owner for Hosting Services or fill out the Database Hosting Request Form.

 - Request Hosting Support (existing customers): Existing customers can reach database support via the Database Support Request form.